logicmoo/NomicMU/README.md

-= NomicMU =
+# NomicMU

-NomicMU is an online system for multiplayer interactive fiction based.
+NomicMU is an online system for multiplayer interactive fiction where every player may change how the game is played.

 The world is described in English by players and the game server does its best to make those work correctly.